RoadieHQ/roadie-backstage-plugins/.changeset/giant-buses-talk.md

 '@roadiehq/catalog-backend-module-okta': patch
 ---

-Update new package imports from `catalog-common`.
+Uses imports from the `@backstage/plugin-catalog-node` package